alma-oss/fkafka-application/README.md

               ┌────────────────────────────────┘               └──────────────────────────────────────────<Ends with the Error>───────┐
               ├─> Before Run (Debug pattern specific configuration)                                                                   │
               ├─> Start Custom Tasks                                                                                                  │
+              ├─> Initialize runtime parts          (only if initialization is set)                                                   │
               └─> Run Kafka Application                                                                                               │
                    ├─> Debug Configuration          (only with debug verbosity)                                                       │
                    ├─> Enable Context Metric                                                                                          │